Travelling With Your Dog On Public Transport.

 If you are taking your dog abroad on a ferry he must be part of the pet passport scheme.
 Dogs must stay in the car for the duration of the crossing, unless you have prepaid for on-board kennel accommodation.

-You should always check with the operator before travelling to make sure you understand the rules of being on board with your dog, as well as the fees involved.
+You should always check with the operator before travelling on public transport.
+Make sure you understand the rules of being on board with your dog, as well as the fees involved.

 Not quite public transport, but pleasure boat operators will have their own rules about dogs on board.
 However, we have found that in-land river and canal way cruises, as well as sea cruises around the coast of Britain, are often amenable to carrying dogs.
 Always check with individual companies beforehand.